matthew-tucker/Insight-Data-Engineering-2018/README.md

 * The program only looks at the first line of `window.txt`, so all subsequent lines are ignored and the window size on the first line is used.
 * The program exits if the first line of `window.txt` does not contain something which can be parsed as an integer.
 * Entries for the time and value fields are discarded if they are not integers or floats, respectively.
 Numeric values are explictly cast.
+* If the window size is larger than the entire observation period, a single average error is computed for the entire observation period.

 ## Output